 Most of the Company's revenue is generated from the Drivrz Financial lease origination and servicing platform.
 The Company's quarterly revenue has generally trended downwards over the past several quarters due to a decrease in the number of lease originations.
-The decrease in revenue from Q4 2022 is from the higher prices of used vehicles, lower than expected inventory levels, unexpected supply chain constraints and the impact of availability of credit facility, thereby reducing lease counts.
+The decrease in revenue from Q1 2023 is from the impact of availability of credit facility, thereby reducing lease counts.

-The net loss for each of the last eight quarters has varied and the lowest being from Q3/2023 as the lease counts decreased and the Company made efforts to reduce costs.
-See section "Discussion of Operations"-Three months ended December 31, 2023, and 2022, for discussion on Q4 2023 net loss.
+The net loss for each of the last eight quarters has varied and the lowest being from Q2/2024, which reported a net income due to adjustment to provision for expected loss on lease contracts as the Company did not have any new lease origination for the last 18 months and the total value of the lease portfolio has decreased from payoff and repossessions, combined with the Company's efforts to reduce costs.
+See section "Discussion of Operations"- Three months ended June 30, 2024, and 2023, for discussion on Q2 2024 net loss.